 Select the Opportunity Type that best fits the Opportunity you're creating (e.g., committee service, charity activities, etc.).

 NOTE: Opportunity Types determine a number of important settings, like who can view and participate in an Opportunity, whether participation requires users to submit an application that must be approved, and which emails are sent throughout the volunteer process.
-Refer to the Volunteer > Settings > Opportunity Types page for more information.
+See Manage Volunteer Opportunity Types to learn more.

 NOTE: This field is only required if the selected Opportunity Type is configured to require approval for submissions.